 Evaluation

-The Board will evaluate, at least annually, the Superintendent’s performance and effectiveness, using standards and objectives developed by the Superintendent and Board that are consistent with State law, the Board’s policies and the Superintendent’s contract.
+The Board will evaluate, at least annually, the Superintendent’s performance and effectiveness, using standards and objectives developed by the Superintendent and Board that are consistent with State law, the Board’s policies, and the Superintendent’s contract.
 A specific time should be designated for a formal evaluation session with all Board members present.
 The evaluation should include a discussion of professional strengths as well as performance areas needing improvement.

 The Superintendent shall annually present evidence of professional growth through attendance at educational conferences, in-service training, or similar continuing education pursuits.